Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 3. Train all staff on empathy and de-escalation

 Your staff needs to empathize with customers, and this empathy must be ingrained in their behavior, caregiving, and all patient interactions with customers within and outside of your facility.
+Patients may already be dealing with pain, uncertainty, or stress, so a calm and respectful response is crucial.

 Dr. Peter Pronovost says, “Patients don’t care how much we know until they know how much we care.”
 This is highly relevant in the context of modern healthcare initiatives.
 Show patients that you care by displaying the empathy expected of you.
 This is what a patient expects.